shhyou/vm14hw2/report/report.md

 ```

 Upon tracing the code, we actually found a trace event `trace_kvm_hvc` in the HVC
 handleing function, `handle_hvc`.
-That was, we actually didn't really need to create
+That was, we actually did not really need to create
 a brand new trace event.
 Anyway, we did it for fun.

 ### Trace Result

 The result was interesting.
-Since traps to the hypervisor mode is non-stopping, we
+Since traps to the hypervisor mode was non-stopping, we
-cannot count the exact number of traps during guest boot-up.
-We hence counts the
+could not count the exact number of traps during guest boot-up.
+We hence counted the
 trap number of guest boot-up followed by an immediate `poweroff`.

-The result count is as follows.
+The result count was as follows.

 ```
 179.182896: kvm_entry:  PC: 0x802c1f24